braimanm/uitaf-docs/docs/test_lab/test_logic.md

 ### UITAF Test Data provisioning

 UITAF is a distinctive framework designed to eliminate the guesswork involved in test data creation.
-Each artifact in UITAF, whether a POM or DOM, can be executed using the IntelliJ IDE.
-Running a DOM or POM generates an XML dataset template, which can be customized with static or dynamic data for testing purposes.
+Each artifact in UITAF, whether a POM or Domain Object, can be executed using the IntelliJ IDE.
+Running a Domain Object or POM generates an XML dataset template, which can be customized with static or dynamic data for testing purposes.

-To generate data for the VehicleInsuranceDO DOM, follow these steps:
+To generate data for the VehicleInsuranceDO, follow these steps:

 1. Open the VehicleInsuranceDO class in IntelliJ.
 2. Click the run button on the left side of the editor, next to the class declaration.